cliffjsgit/class10-slides/slides.md

 Homework is 18.3

-No homework on unit testing, but it wouldn't hurt to play around with it a little more.
+No homework on unit testing, but it wouldn't hurt to play around with it.